spinnaker/spinnaker.github.io/setup/monitoring/prometheus.md

 {% include toc %}

-[Prometheus](https://prometheus.io/) is an open source monitoring system that pairs nicely with Spinnaker.
-Prometheus does not have a native dashboard, rather it uses [Grafana](http://grafana.org), another open source system.
+[Prometheus](https://prometheus.io/){:target="\_blank"} is an open-source monitoring system that pairs nicely with Spinnaker.
+Prometheus does not have a native dashboard, rather it uses [Grafana](http://grafana.org){:target="\_blank"}, another open-source system.
 The Spinnaker integration bundles the two together, so as far as this document is concerned, Grafana and Prometheus are treated as one system.

 A typical (and recommended) Prometheus installation contains a Prometheus server that is configured to actively poll the systems it is monitoring,